The NJ Cannabis Regulatory Commission (CRC) met for the first time, 21 months after the Jake Honig Act establishing the CRC was signed into law.

 Barker said New Jersey could be a “model state for prioritizing restorative justice, safety, and equity.

-He was appointed after outrage by NJ NAACP, and others threatened a lawsuit because no social justice organized was represented.
-He was Senator Cory Booker’s cannabis policy advisor as Booker has sought to take the lead in the US Senate on the issue.
+He was appointed after outrage by NJ NAACP, and others threatened a lawsuit because no social justice organization was represented.
+Previously, he was Senator Cory Booker’s cannabis policy advisor as Booker has sought to take the lead in the US Senate on the issue.

 “As a young Latina who comes from humble beginnings, I want to thank Governor Murphy for giving me this opportunity,” Commissioner Maria Del Cid said.